mjwelchphd/GalaxyRevisited/README.md

 Many developers recommend writing a test before writing the function being tested.
 When developing web apps with Swift+Vapor+Fluent+SwiftHtml, I find that writing the function first, then  writing the test works out better because when the outputs are complex, I'm not _exactly_ sure of what the result is going to look like until _after_ the function is "working."

 This, for me, is a question of following the path of least resistance because clients usually ask for changes during at least a few of the early write-review-revise cycles anyway.
-If I want to test and see if I got the right page, I can just examine the title returned from the test.
+If I want to test and see if I got the right page, I just examine the title returned from the test.
 After I see what's coming back from the endpoint, that's easier to do.

-Following this path means tests exist to validate that the code still works after later fixes and modifications.
+Following this path means tests exist to validate that the code still works after later fixes and modifications, as opposed to testing to see if the code performs as it was anticipated before writing the code.
 Too often developers make an insignificant change to fix something, test it manually, then commit the change without realizing that some other part of the code was affected and failed after the new version goes live.
 This is _exactly_ the situation all managers fear.
 The costs of managing the disastrous release far exceed the costs of writing good tests.

 The tests here are incomplete because _Galaxy Revisited_ is a demonstration app and the tests included with it are designed to teach principles of writing tests so you can write them for your app.

-Also, the existing literature on writing Server Side Swift tests is inadequate, especially where testing of links and buttons is concerned, and _Galaxy Revisited_ hopes to provide new solutions for that.
+The existing literature on writing Server Side Swift tests is inadequate, especially where testing of links and buttons is concerned, and _Galaxy Revisited_ hopes to provide new solutions for that.

 > **Note**

-> When calling the _test(.GET, url, ...)_ function, it will do you the favor of adding a "/" at the beginning of the URL if it doesn't have one.
+> When calling the _test(.GET, url, ...)_ function, it will do you the favor of adding a "/" at the beginning of the URL if yours doesn't have one.
 The upshot is that if you have a bad link, i.e., one missing a "/" at the beginning, your tests will work fine, but your app will fail.
 It's my opinion that testing software should not magically fix your errors during tests in such a way as to make a test pass when the app will fail.
 You're welcome to your own opinion on this.

 The approach I'm taking here is, given a known endpoint (_/galaxy/index_, for example), to attempt to retrieve the page first.
 If the page retrieval fails, stop the tests for this endpoint (page); otherwise, test links and buttons to see if they retrieve the pages they're linked to.
 Only one link of any given type gets tested, so if I retrieve a page with seven galaxies, only the first will be tested.